rust-embedded/gpio-utils/README.md

 ## Features

-- [ ] Infrastructure for providing names for the GPIOs in one systems providing names that map to individual pins.
+- [ ] Infrastructure for providing names for the GPIOs in one's system providing names that map to individual pins.
 These names (in addition to GPIO numbers) may be used with other commands.
 - [ ] Ability to export/unexport GPIOs and expose symlinks using the GPIO "friendly"